MarkJasonE/Youtube/Dark triad analysis/README.md

 dataset from online survey (Long) - https://openpsychometrics.org/_rawdata/

-How to calculate the dark triad scores (from the creator of the questionnaire): https://www.midss.org/sites/default/files/d3.pdf
+How to calculate the dark triad scores (from one of the questionnaires creators): https://www.midss.org/sites/default/files/d3.pdf

 # Conclusion